EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Existence of EFX on Bipartite Multi-Graphs for Monotone Valuations

-That is, $C_1^{(k+1)}$ is $\efx$-feasible with respect to valuation $v$.
-Also, note that our algorithm obviously runs in polynomial time. \end{proof}
+We now briefly discuss the running time of computing such partitions in the following remark, which will later be used to derive the overall running time of our algorithm.

+\begin{remark} It is well known that the algorithm referred to as the PR algorithm (using the terminology as \cite{akrami2025efx}), first introduced by \cite{plaut2020almost}, can compute our cut configurations in pseudo-polynomial time for monotone valuations (see the proof of Theorem 3.49 in \cite{AGS25}).
+Moreover, \cite{AGS25} proved that with minor modifications, this algorithm can compute our desired cut configurations in polynomial time for cancelable valuations (see Lemma 4.7 in \cite{AGS25}). \end{remark}

-As a warm-up, we will use \emph{$j$-cut} configurations to prove the existence of $\efx$ orientations for multi-stars with any $q$.
+As a warm-up, we will use \emph{$T$-cut} configurations to prove the existence of $\efx$ orientations for multi-stars with any $q$.
 Previously, (in Proposition~\ref{prop:2}), we proved the existence of $\efx$ orientations for multi-stars with $q=2$.

-\begin{restatable}{proposition}{multistarpropgeneral} $\efx$ orientations exist and can be computed in polynomial time for multi-stars with any $q$. \end{restatable} \begin{proof} Assume $c$ is the center of the given multi-star, and assume that $T = \{c\}$ in $G$.
+\begin{restatable}{proposition}{multistarpropgeneral} $\efx$ orientations exist and can be computed in pseudo-polynomial time for multi-stars with any $q$.
+Moreover, we can compute such allocations in polynomial time for cancelable valuations. \end{restatable} \begin{proof} Assume $c$ is the center of the given multi-star, and assume that $T = \{c\}$ in $G$.
 For every vertex $i$ incident to $c$, consider the \emph{$c$-cut} configuration $(C_1,C_2)$ between them.
 Then, we allocate the bundle which $i$ prefers between $C_1$ and $C_2$ to her and allocate the other bundle to $c$.
-It is easy to observe that the resulting orientation is $\efx$. \end{proof}
+Therefore, for every such vertex $i$, she will not envy agent $c$.
+Moreover, since we are using the \emph{$c$-cut} configurations, agent $c$ will not strongly envy any of her neighbors.
+Using Remark \ref{rem:conf-runtime}, it is clear that the final orientation can be computed in pseudo-polynomial time for monotone valuations and in polynomial time for cancelable valuations. \end{proof}